On the Reynolds-number scaling of Poisson solver complexity: Introduction

 \Adel{The problem of weak scalability is overcome with multilevel preconditioners like geometric or algebraic multigrid~\cite{Stuben2001,XuZik17} \XaviR{(MG)}.
 They combine the ``smoothing'' properties of single-level methods with the robustness of direct solvers by assembling a hierarchy of grids and taking advantage of the fact that smooth error becomes less smooth after coarsening.
 Then, a single-level preconditioner smooths the error at each level, and a direct solver removes the remaining low-frequency modes at the coarsest level.
 To ensure an effective interplay between smoother and coarse-grid correction, the transfer operators used to jump between levels (restriction and prolongation) must preserve the near-null space of the coefficient matrix.
 When done accurately, \XaviR{MG} preconditioners provide convergence rates independent (or mildly dependent) of the grid size and, owing to their parallel efficiency, often exhibit an almost ideal weak scaling.}

 In summary, reliable numerical techniques for DNS of incompressible flows in complex geometries are well established.
 This includes both advanced spatial \XaviR{discretizations, accurate time-integration methods and advanced Poisson solvers}.
 Nevertheless, the achievable $Re$-numbers remain constrained by the computational capacity of modern HPC systems.
 With the continuous growth of computational power, it is reasonable to anticipate DNS at progressively higher $Re$ in the coming decades.
-This raises a fundamental question: {\it as the $Re$-number increases, will the relative cost of solving the pressure Poisson equation decrease, remain constant, or instead become an even more critical bottleneck?}
+This raises a fundamental question: {\it as the $Re$-number increases, will the relative cost of solving the pressure Poisson equation decrease, remain constant, or instead become an even more critical bottleneck?} \aft{In this work, this question is addressed in terms of the algorithmic complexity of the Poisson solver, measured through the number of iterations required to reach convergence.
+Other factors affecting the overall runtime of large-scale simulations, such as communication overhead or hardware-dependent effects, are outside the scope of the present analysis.}

 \mbigskip